This option is designed for those students with a completed bachelor's degree or near completion of a degree that will be finished prior to admission.

 - Applicants must have a CASPA calculated cumulative GPA and science GPA of 3.25.

-- Applicants must have completed all prerequisite courses within the last 7 years with a grade of C or better or have a definitive plan for completion of prerequisite courses prior to beginning the program.
-If courses are older than 7 years a waiver may be requested.
+- Applicants must have completed all prerequisite courses within the last 10 years with a grade of C or better or have a definitive plan for completion of prerequisite courses prior to beginning the program.
+If courses are older than 10 years a waiver may be requested

-Applicants completing their coursework at a foreign institution must submit their transcripts through an approved service for evaluation to CASPA.
+- Applicants completing their coursework at a foreign institution must submit their transcripts through an approved transcript evaluation service for evaluation directly to CASPA.
+Note: all prerequisite courses must be completed at a US institution.

 Recommended courses include: